anniedenton/599D-exercise1/README.md

 ### Advice Prompts
-We also gathered queer safety advice available online as prompts for participants to think about behaviors related to concerns they had (Appendix 9.2).
+We also gathered queer safety advice available online as prompts for participants to think about behaviors related to concerns they had.
 These prompts were collated from ten pages of online search results for “lgbtq online safety advice”.
-Our goal wasn’t to systematically evaluate advice: instead it was to probe participants about what it would be like adopting behavior they had either never thought of or didn’t have in recent memory.
-Therefore, not all participants were asked about the same advice, because it wasn’t always relevant to them.
-Some prompt examples include “use 2-factor authentication” and “on a first date, don’t meet at home.”

 <section class="accordion">
   <input type="checkbox" name="collapse2" id="handle2">